 Letter of Intent and Good Faith Deposit

 Once you have established that the property is legal, you can secure it with a Letter of Intent (LOI) and good faith deposit if you wish to.
 Simply explained, the LOI is a written version of everything that has been verbally agreed upon, as well as a draft of the tenancy agreement that’s to come.

 As a precaution, always transfer the good faith deposit via traceable means and not cash.
 It is also a good idea to record in black and white the terms in which the good faith deposit should be returned to you.
 Typically, the landlord should agree to return the money if he is the one who calls off the deal at this point.

 Know what your rent covers, and more importantly, what it doesn’t – hidden costs are a nasty surprise.
 Will the landlord bear all the costs of repair, or are you responsible for the maintenance of some parts of the property?
-Take note of the general state of the flat before you move in – any signs of wear and tear in the furniture, any chips in paint, and any fissure lines in tiles.
+Take note of the general state of the HDB flat rental before you move in – any signs of wear and tear in the furniture, any chips in the paint, and any fissure lines in the tiles.
 Document all imperfections with photos if necessary so that you cannot be accused of causing damage to the property during your stay.

 Note that before the stamp duty is paid, the tenancy agreement isn’t considered valid.
 So fail to pay it and you will merely be an illegal squatter in someone else’s home.
 There are also penalties for late payment.

-It’s definitely a tedious process, but once all the paperwork has been done and the stamp duty duly paid, you are ready to move in, throw a house warming party, and settle into your new home!
+It’s definitely a tedious process, but once all the paperwork has been done and the stamp duty duly paid, you are ready to move in, throw a housewarming party, and settle into your new home!